 Exercise Science Minor (for non-exercise and sport science majors)

 The exercise science minor is designed to provide students with a foundation and theory base in the movement sciences for the physically active.
 Additionally, the program offers courses for the student who is interested in the physiological, biomechanical, and psychological aspects of human function in response to exercise and physical activity.
 The primary goal of this program is to supplement academic knowledge for students to study in the exercise science sub-disciplines (biomechanics, exercise physiology, and motor behavior) and promote entry into professional programs.
-The minor is available to PALS (day) students only.
 This minor can be combined with any major and minor except the exercise and sport science major.
-When combining this minor with the athletic training major, a minimum of 8 credits must be exclusive to the minor and cannot be counted toward the major.

 Exercise Science Minor Requirements (18 credits)